 What Admissions Officers Want to See

-“We want to see the impact you have had on that club, in your school, or in the larger community, and we want to learn of the impact that experience has had on you”– Stanford University
+“We want to see the impact you have had on that club, in your school, or in the larger community, and we want to learn of the impact that experience has had on you.”– Stanford University

-“We seek to identify students who will be the best educators of one another and their professors—individuals who will inspire those around them during their College years and beyond”– Harvard University
+“We seek to identify students who will be the best educators of one another and their professors—individuals who will inspire those around them during their College years and beyond.”– Harvard University

 “Decade after decade, Yalies have set out to make our world better.
-We are looking for students we can help to become the leaders of their generation in whatever they wish to pursue”– Yale University
+We are looking for students we can help to become the leaders of their generation in whatever they wish to pursue.”– Yale University

 “The Admissions Committee is interested in knowing the duration of your commitments as this gives us insight into the depth of your involvement and a sense of the impact you’ve made in your community.
 Note leadership roles and/or specific responsibilities.
-These details highlight your initiative and developed capacity as a leader, role model, and doer”– University of Pennsylvania
+These details highlight your initiative and developed capacity as a leader, role model, and doer.”– University of Pennsylvania

 There is definitely a common theme here.
-Words like “impact,” and “inspire” highlight why “leadership” has become such a buzzword this application cycle.
+In other words, leadership is incredibly in-demand!
+Words like “impact” and “inspire” highlight why “leadership” has become such a buzzword this application cycle.
 Admissions officers across Ivies, Stanford, UC’s, and other Top 50 schools ask themselves these type of questions while reviewing applications:

 How You Can Show and Develop Leadership

 An application can answer these questions in many ways, but a student must properly market his leadership skills and experience in the right way.
 It is not enough to simply “hold” the position of National Honor Society President or Soccer team Captain if nothing changes due to your leadership.
 It is also detrimental to look for leadership in every extracurricular, as you risk looking unprioritized and uncommitted.
 Anyone can apply to be Vice President of Math Club or run for ASB President.
 The key to writing about leadership is to show, not tell.
-These are some examples:

-Write about an anecdote when you realized you wanted to make a change and how you did it; did you focus more on organization?
+- Write about an anecdote when you realized you wanted to make a change and how you did it; did you focus more on organization?
 Attitude?
 Mentorship?